---

 ## What You Save by Scheduling

-Schedule the same stack to run only during business hours plus a small buffer (7 AM to 8 PM on weekdays = 65 hours per week, about 39% of the week):
+Run the same stack only during business hours plus a bit of slack, say 7 AM to 8 PM on weekdays.
+That is 65 hours a week, roughly 39% of it:

 | Resource | Monthly (24/7) | Monthly (scheduled) | Saved |